softwaresaved/fair-research-software/episodes/10-open-collaboration.md

 ### Closing an issue

 Once an issue is solved then it can be closed.
-This can be done either by pressing the "Close" button in the Github web interface or by making a commit which includes the word
+This can be done either by pressing the "Close" button in the GitHub web interface or by making a commit which includes the word
 "fixes", "fixed", "close", "closed" or "closes" followed by a # symbol and the issue number.

 ### Working in parallel with Git branches